bernatferragut/FutureWeb-blog/_posts/17-03-18-FW-Intro to Blockchain-Part 1.md

 console.log(JSON.stringify(bernieCoin, null, 2));
 ```

-> 5. And the JSON version of the created BRLOCKCHAIN
+> 5. The JSON version of the created BRLOCKCHAIN

 ```javascript
 {